Darwin Forest Country Park

-Darwin Forest Country Park now known as Landal Darwin Forest is a 47 acre holiday resort near Matlock in Derbyshire, England, operated by Pinelodge Holidays Limited.
-The resort contains a large number of luxury lodges produced by Pinelog (an independent holiday home manufacturer), a swimming pool and gym, a bar and restaurant, an onsite convenience store (Woodland Store) and the Little Monkey's children's play centre.
-Nearby in Ashbourne is the smaller sister resort Landal Sandybrook.
+Darwin Forest is a 47 acre holiday resort near Matlock in Derbyshire, England, operated by the Grayson family.
+The resort contains 137 luxury lodges produced by sister company Pinelog (part of the Pinelog Group).
+The park also includes a swimming pool and gym, a bar and restaurant, an onsite convenience store (Woodland Store) and Little Monkey's children's play centre.
+Nearby in Ashbourne is the smaller sister resort Sandybrook Lodges.
+Darwin Forest and Sandybrook operate as Pinelodge Holidays Ltd and alongside Pinelog Ltd form the Pinelog Group.

 The resort is located off the B5057 on Darley Moor, near Darley Dale, in the Derbyshire Dales and is 5 mi south-east from Chatsworth House and Haddon Hall.
 The country park has received the David Bellamy Gold Award and the Hoseasons 'Best lodge park in Britain' accolade.
-The park is owned by the Grayson family and joined the Landal franchise in 2018.